vitejs/vite/docs/guide/index.md

 #### Specifying Alternative Root

 Running `vite` starts the dev server using the current working directory as root.
 You can specify an alternative root with `vite serve some/sub/dir`.
-Note that Vite will also resolve [its config file (i.e. `vite.config.js`)](/config/#configuring-vite) inside the project root, so you'll need to move it if the root is changed.

 ## Command Line Interface